-The use of Excel is debated within large organizations that use ERP systems: some IT directors are strongly anti-Excel because of the potential of errors and islands of information it might create, but practically, and because the world of data processing is not perfect, more than 90% of companies use Excel extensively for data calculations.
+The use of Excel is debated within large organizations that use ERP systems: some IT directors are strongly anti-Excel because of the potential of errors and islands of information it might create.
+However, practically, and because the world of data processing is imperfect, more than 90% of companies use Excel extensively for data calculations.

-One popular and very common business process for companies is to use Excel for consolidating reports that come from different sources.
+One common business process for companies is to use Excel for consolidating reports that come from different set of sources.
 Here are some examples of where this might be the most feasible option: